cchen181/numerai_tournament79/README.md

 Scripts in this repo:
 data_details.ipynb - Script enabling others to see samples of both numerai*data.csv
 -------------------------
-Note: The training data is used to create, produce, and validate my model.
+The training data is used to create, produce, and validate my model.
 Following validation, the model is run on the tournament data.
 Details in ______.ipynb